jimmyfrasche/txt/README.md

 ##Input
 The input to the template comes from stdin.
-It is parsed in one of four ways.
+It is parsed in one of five ways.

 The default is to split stdin into records and fields, using the -R and -F flags respectively, similar to awk(1), and dot is set to a list of lists of string.

+If the -L flag is specified stdin is broken into records as with the default, but the fields are defined by the capture groups of the regular expression -L.
+Records that do not match -L are skipped.
+If -L contains named capture groups each record is a dictionary of only the named captures' values for that record.
+Otherwise, the record is a list of the capture groups' values for that record.

 If the -csv flag, or the -header flag, is specified, stdin is treated as a CSV file, as recognized by the encoding/csv package.